geek-is-stupid/geek-is-stupid.github.io/_posts/2019-04-20-way-to-approach-unit-tests-in-iOS-developmemt.md

 ---
 # 🌡 Unit Tests

-I and you and any developers are too familiar with this level of testing, someone might know, someone is doing it everyday.
-But how to do it productivity? how to do it in a saving time? then it gonna need you practice a lot with Unit Tests.
+I and you and many developers are too familiar with this level of testing, someone might know, someone might doing it everyday.
+But how to do it productivity?
+How to do it in a saving time? then it gonna need you practice a lot with Unit Tests.

 OK I will go with you on the road to become *"master"* of Unit Tests particular in iOS 😉.
 So some thoughts will share more about the **frame** and **best practice** with Unit Tests.

 ## Unit Tests are **FIRST**

 What is **FIRST** here, it's not like TDD that do test before do implementation.
-This is alse **Best Practices** for Testing.
+This is also **Best Practices** for Testing.

 ⚡️ **F**AST: Tests should run quickly, saving time for CI, instantly give feedbacks and developers won't mind to running them!